How can we create yard habitats that are friendly to humans and also friendly to wildlife?

 Instead of filling our yards with chemicals and noise pollution, what can we do differently?
+Start slow and maybe with a few native plants to start.
+This is Audubon’s list of ten friendly plants for birds.

 The following are some things I have learned about native plants and attracting pollinators: